Krishna2182/EEB354_final_project/README.md

 ## To-Do

 - Constrain topology in priors.
+Done
 - Constrain truncal branch length.
+Done, kinda?
 - Incorporate info on doubling time to constrain substitution rate distribution prior.
+- Compare Relaxed Clock and Strict Clock AIC and BIC
-- Map mutations to branches.
+- Adjust ASR-MAF script to map mutations to branches.
 - Adjust priors for estimated and fixed runs based on BEAST slurm outputs.
 - Determine if it would be possible to do a permutation test for branch mutations and mutation rate.